 Can I just say how expensive it can be to own a photography business?!
 Notice, I said BUSINESS, not a hobby, not a part-time gig.
-There is soooo much more that goes on behind the scenes than just pushing the shutter button during our 30-minute session.
+There is soooo much more that goes on behind the scenes for a photo session than just pushing the shutter button during our session.
 A photographer’s prices are based on talent and the cost of running their business, not someone’s budget.
 You may not think it’s rude to ask a photographer for a discount or an extra digital or print, but it is.
 You don’t go to Target and ask the cashier for 20% off, expecting to actually receive that discount, do you? (wishful thinking for sure!)

 I’m a photographer, not a magician.
 Please don’t come with chipped nail polish or chocolate on your kid’s face and say, “you can just Photoshop that out, right?”
 Not everything is an easy fix, and it’s time-consuming.
 Bring wet wipes or tissues if your kid’s nose is boogery.

 Digital files are not “free.”
 Each image you see represents hours of education, preparation and hand editing (and a sore back if it’s a newborn session).
 Each image of your gallery is a piece of artwork I take great pride in, and I value my time and talent, and I hope you do too. 🙂 When you ask a photog for the RAW file, that’s a huge insult.
-You’re saying you’d rather have an unedited, blah photo rather than the one I just spent 30 minuted editing.
+You’re saying you’d rather have an unedited, blah photo rather than the one I just spent 30 minutes editing.

 Trust your photographer’s judgment when it comes to locations, poses, props, lighting, clothing, etc. They have the experience to offer advice on that type of stuff.